Pedestrian Claims: Who pays compensation when a child pedestrian runs out in front of your car and is injured?

 “Yes,” children are considered more vulnerable members of society and less likely to take care of their own safety.
 If you are travelling in an area where children are to be expected, such as close to a school, you should proceed with more caution even if you are within the speed limit.

-3. How do you proceed to make child accident pedestrian claims?
+3. How do you proceed to make a compensation claim on behalf of a child?

-Click injury to minor to see all the pages I have written setting out the process of making a claim on behalf of a child including pedestrian claims.
+See our child claims process article to see all our articles describing the process of making a claim on behalf of a child, including pedestrian claims.

 4. If the pedestrian was clearly at fault can a driver claim against the pedestrian for vehicle damage?